utknl/typescript-protractor-selenium/README.md

    inspect my package.json for an example.

-8. add your tests and have fun
+8. add your tests

+9. `npm webdriver-update` for your first run

+10. `npm run test` and have fun